jmeiza/Rescue-Mission/README.md

 ### Strategy description

-The exploration strategy is for now to stop exploring as soon as we start.
-We stay safe and fly back to base immediately.
+The exploration strategy is to first locate the coast and follow the coast line till a creek is spotted.
+From there, the drone is programmed to fly towards the middle of the island and spiral out untill it scans the emergency site.
+Once both are located, it flys back to the base with the remaining battery it has left.

 ## How to compile, run and deploy